-- The OC of International Competitions (CIs) and National Competitions which include FEI Events must appoint:

-at least one Veterinary Delegate (VD) from the Official Veterinarian (OV) List; a) at least one Veterinary Services Manager (VSM) from the PTV or OV List; and a) the number of veterinary officials as set forth in Annex X - b) a suitable number of Treating Veterinarians (TVs) from the PTV or OV List. - 2.
+- 1. The OC of International Competitions (CIs) and National Competitions which include FEI Events must appoint: - a) the number of veterinary officials as set forth in Annex X - b) a suitable number of Treating Veterinarians (TVs) from the PTV or OV List. - 2.
 The OC must appoint veterinarians at least 10 weeks prior to the Event, unless the Discipline rules provide otherwise or prior approval has been granted by the FEI Veterinary Department. - 3.
 VDs must be selected from the OV list for the Discipline(s) for which they will officiate.
 VDs should be knowledgeable and experienced in the Discipline for which they are appointed. - 4.
 VDs are to receive remuneration from the OC, agreed in advanced, the recommended minimum rate being 200 EUR (or equivalent local economic value) per day.
 Travel and accommodation costs will be reimbursed by the OC where applicable. - 5.
 AVDs may be appointed by the OC, following discussion with the VD at Events where high numbers of horses are participating.
 The FEI Veterinary Department reserves the right to request AVDs. - 6.
 VDs and TVs must not carry out each other's roles at the same Event. - 7.
 VSMs should be capable of carrying out the role of a TV and may act as TVs as required. - 8.
-VSMs may appoint Veterinary Control Officer(s) where necessary. - The VSM in conjunction with the VD may appoint a TV as the Holding Box Veterinarian at Events where there is no Veterinary Commission or Assistantdditional Veterinary Delegate. - 10.
+VSMs may appoint Veterinary Control Officer(s) where necessary. - 9.
+The VSM in conjunction with the VD may appoint a TV as the Holding Box Veterinarian at Events where there is no Veterinary Commission or Additional Veterinary Delegate. - 10.
 The OC and VSM may appoint Course Veterinarians where necessary.